 "It's okay!" she exclaimed.
 Noticing his somewhat withdrawn state, she asked, "Do you want more?
 Dish yourself up, I told you that you could have as much as you want."

-Malcolm watched him uneasily, feeling his own appetite start to wane.
+Malcolm watched him uneasily from across the table, his own appetite starting to wane.
 It had been true that Curtis hadn't eaten that much at lunch, even for him, but this...this was a little excessive.

-When everyone had finished eating, Mrs. Sanders brought out leftover birthday cake and ice cream for dessert.
-Curtis once again ate several helpings, to which Malcolm's parents gave each other looks of bewildered incredulity while Malcolm felt his stomach sink into his feet.
-Afterward, everyone pitched in with dishes and soon Malcolm found himself waving goodbye to Curtis from his front door.
+When everyone had finished eating, his mom brought out leftover birthday cake and ice cream for dessert.
+Curtis once again ate several helpings, to which Malcolm's parents gave each other looks of bewildered incredulity while his stomach sank into his feet.
+Afterward, everyone pitched in with dishes, and soon, he found himself waving goodbye to Curtis from his front door.

 Malcolm just gave a forced smile and then excused himself to his room.
 He had a lot to think about.